 So will you do more fiction films now because it does give you that extra freedom?

 I'll make more fiction but it's not incompatible with documentary making.
-Those kind of movies need to be really well documented and that's what I did with L'Enkas - a lot of research.
+Those kind of movies need to be really well documented and that's what I did with The Truk - a lot of research.
 For example, I talked to a real psychoanalyst, he's the one playing the doctor in the film.
 So the one doesn't exist without the other.
 I'll make more fiction but they are socially based movies so they need to be well-documented.